hippasus/ExchangeRates/README.md

 ### Currency API

-By invoking the currency API, just send a request to `/currency` with following parameters:
+By invoking the currency API, just send a request to `/currency` as follow:

     /currency?from=USD&to=EUR&q=1&callback=jsonpCallback